tishana/PickUpAppAPI/README.md

 ## Our Approach

-* User Stories
+### User Stories

-⋅⋅* I can create an Order
+* I can create an Order
-⋅⋅* I can view my Order once created
+* I can view my Order once created, and see:
+⋅⋅* My Confirmation Number
+⋅⋅* My Pick Up Location
+⋅⋅* My Drop Off Location
+⋅⋅* My Pick Up Time
-⋅⋅* I can view an existing Order
+* I can view an existing Order by entering my Order Id on the home page in the text field beneath the words Order Number
-⋅⋅* I can delete/cancel an Order
+* I can delete/cancel an Order by clicking "Cancel Order" on the Order confirmation page

-* Acheiving CRUD
+### Acheiving CRUD

-⋅⋅* C - Creating new Orders
+* C - Creating new Orders
-⋅⋅* R - Showing a New Order once it is created OR showing an existing order once a user inputs the Order Id ⋅⋅* U - Updating/Modifying a Driver's availability when assigning them to an Order (when the Order is created) OR Updating/Modifying a Driver's availability when an Order is canceled
+* R - Showing a New Order once it is created OR showing an existing order once a user inputs the Order Id
+* U - Updating/Modifying a Driver's availability when assigning them to an Order (when the Order is created) OR Updating/Modifying a Driver's availability when an Order is canceled
-⋅⋅* D - Canceling an order
+* D - Canceling an order

-* Front End
+### Front End

-* Back End
+### Back End